turbot/steampipe-plugin-servicenow/docs/tables/servicenow_cmdb_ci.md

     );
 ```

-### Retrieve all CIs with a specific serial number:
+### Retrieve all CIs with a specific serial number

 ```sql
 select